 Forensic genealogy is genealogical research in relation to legal matters.
 This most often involves genealogical research to define the identities and locate contact information for potential heirs based on descendancy.
 While often involved in matters of probate, forensic research has additional legal applications, such as in real estate investments, mineral rights investments and unclaimed property.
 See How Can Investors Benefit From Probate Researchers for additional information.

-Traditional genealogists generally research only backwards in time to find further ancestors.
-Forensic genealogists, also referred to as probate researchers, start with a decedent, researches backward in time only as appropriate according to individual country or state succession laws, then researches forwards in time to define extended family members and potential heirs to the decedent.
+Traditional genealogists generally research only backward in time to identify additional ancestors.
+Forensic genealogists also referred to as probate researchers, start with a decedent, research backward in time only as appropriate according to individual country or state succession laws, then research forward in time to define extended family members and potential heirs to the decedent.

-– Legacy Tree has experience working with Public Administrators, court-appointed administrators, individual executors, and even geneticists in their quest to account for heirs of common ancestors.
+- We have experience working with Public Administrators, court-appointed administrators, individual executors, and even geneticists in our quest to account for heirs of common ancestors.

 - We provide copies of all documents used to assemble the relationships presented, which are accompanied by citations for easy reference.

-Payment is required in advance for a minimum of five hours used as a research retainer to initiate the research process and the corresponding Affidavit of Diligent Search for Kinship.
-If additional research time is required to bring the research and affidavit to completion, the client will receive a summary update of the results achieved so far and an estimate of the amount of any additional research time required.
+If additional research time is required to bring the research and/or affidavit to completion, you will receive a summary update of the results achieved so far, as well as an estimate of additional research time required.
 This will include cost proposals to present to courts for release of funds to facilitate advance payments.
 This can generally be delivered within 2-3 weeks.
 If there are time constraints we need to work within, please let us know and we will make every effort to meet those deadlines.
-Client approval and payment is required to proceed.
+Client approval and/or payment (depending on attorney/non-attorney status) is required to proceed.

-In addition to the hourly rates for research services, Legacy Tree may need to bill for outside services such as death certificates, marriage records, obituary notices/local newspaper searches, background checks (on relatives discovered, for potential relationships to other individuals), database fees, and other incidentals that may occur.
-Client approval will be obtained prior to incurring any additional costs.
+In addition to the hourly rates for research services, you will be billed for the actual cost of expenses for records or other services such as death certificates, marriage records, obituary notices/local newspaper searches, background checks (on relatives discovered, for potential relationships to other individuals), database fees, and other incidentals that may occur.
+Client approval will be obtained prior to incurring any of these additional costs.

-After client approval of proposed costs, the final report has a turnaround of up to 10 weeks, dependent upon research requirements.
-If success is reached with additional time remaining, the balance will be refunded upon conclusion of the project.
+As mentioned above, we can usually complete the initial retainer within 2-3 weeks.
+If additional work is needed, after client approval of proposed costs, the final report has a usual turnaround of up to 10 weeks, dependent upon research requirements.
+If success is reached with additional time remaining, you will only be billed for actual time used (attorneys on NET30 terms) or the balance will be refunded upon the conclusion of the project (non-attorneys who prepaid for the project).

 In order to facilitate the providing of research results as soon as possible and/or preserve estate assets, certified death certificates for deceased persons affecting the line of succession will not be purchased at this time.
 Deaths will be exhibited with the use of databases such as the Social Security Death Index and exhibited by documents such as obituaries.
-Should the client later require the securing of certified certificates, Legacy Tree Genealogists can assist the client in the ordering of certified certificates that the various identified heirs at law cannot produce themselves and make them available in an addendum report.
+Should certified certificates be required later, we can assist in the ordering of any certificates that the various identified heirs at law cannot produce themselves and make them available in an addendum report.

 If an affidavit is required, these are generally completed in 8-10 weeks, depending on the availability of needed official records and certificates that may need to be ordered through the mail.